nikhil5642/ICP-TweetApp/tweet-canister/README.md

 - This canister is designed to be highly scalable, supporting any number of users posting tweets.
 The use of `Array.append` ensures that new tweets are appended to the in-memory array efficiently.
 - The user’s Principal (`applicationID`) is also stored for reference, but the primary identifier for each tweet is the custom `userID`.

----

-This **README.md** provides a comprehensive overview of the **Tweet Canister** module, including how to use, deploy, and interact with it.
-Let me know if you need further clarification or additions!